Last Updated on October 7, 2022 by Wandering our World

 Both islands have stunning coastlines and those picture-perfect white-sand beaches you expect from a dream holiday.
 Jamaica is huge compared to Bermuda though, boasting 635 miles of coastline in contrast to Bermuda’s 64 miles.

 Expect beach weather year-round in Jamaica as well.
-The temperature in Bermuda is great too, but mid-December to March can be relatively cool.
+The temperature in Bermuda is great as well, but mid-December to March can be relatively cool.
+So that may be worth factoring into your decision too.

-When deciding between Bermuda vs Jamaica, expenses are very important to consider.
-The large local population in Jamaica means that there are many different accommodation and food options in the country, and so it can cater to tourists on a range of budgets.
-Therefore it’s a very affordable destination, and is actually included on our list of cheapest Caribbean islands to visit.
+When deciding between Bermuda vs Jamaica, expenses are of course very important to consider.
+The large local population in Jamaica means there are many different accommodation and food options in the country, and so it can cater to tourists on a range of budgets.
 Bermuda, in contrast, tends to be quite expensive, more upscale, and has far fewer options for budget travelers.

 However there’s no doubt that Bermuda is a safer island in terms of crime.
 Although crime in Jamaica tends to happen in the big cities and away from tourist areas.